BrunoScaglione/TCC-Autonomous-Ship/notes/priorities.md

-# Remember to account for rudder saturation in yaw control (|delta| < 35 degrees)
-# GUI will actually be venus
-# Need to make a route for setting different locations in the map
+# Make a route for setting different locations in the map
-# Make script to delete all logs and bags
 # change name gps_imu_simul to sensors_emul
 # change name of simulated state to emulated state

-# wave filter should be before kalman filter (then kalman filter must not take into acount wave compenent to model noise)

 # Report:
 - remember to rewrite surge control part